pnp/sp-dev-fx-webparts/samples/jquery-photopile/README.md

 and French (fr-fr).

 It is able to:
-* List Picture Libs contained in the current SharePoint web site
+* List picture libraries contained in the current SharePoint web site
 * List all the pictures in the selected List
-* Render the pics as a cool photopile
+* Render the pictures as a cool photopile
 * Personalize the layout thanks to editable settings

-This Web Part illustrates the following concepts on top of the SharePoint Framework:
+This web part illustrates the following concepts on top of the SharePoint Framework:
 * Include JQuery and external framework in your solution
 * Implement rich web part properties panel with controls like DropDown, Sliders, Toggle, etc.
 * Load dynamic data from SharePoint as web part properties